Real Lines on Random Cubic Surfaces: Preliminaries

 This space is invariant with respect to $O(n+1)$ and the following algebraic decomposition holds (see \cite{BLLP}):

-Moreover the spaces $\cH^{j}_{n}$ are irreducible and orthogonal with respect to any $O(n+1)$-invariant scalar product.
+Moreover the spaces $\norm{x}^{d-j} \cH^{n}_{j}$ form irreducible representations of $O(n+1)$ and are orthogonal with respect to any $O(n+1)$--invariant scalar product.
 Let us denote with $(\cdot ,\cdot)$ a generic real scalar product on $W_{n,d}$ which is invariant under the action of the orthogonal group $O(n+1)$; we will use the notation $(\cdot ,\cdot)_2$ for the $L^2$ scalar product which is by definition